The Importance of Magnesium for Exercise

 When you exercise, you go through your magnesium pretty quickly.
 In fact, you may need 10-20% more magnesium during intense activity.
 This is because of the role magnesium plays in your muscles.
 It moves sugar into your muscles and gets rid of lactic acid.
 It is also responsible for the contraction and relaxation of muscles.
 So, every time you move, you are using magnesium!

-If you suffer from severe soreness after workouts, you may have too much lactic acid.
+If you suffer from severe soreness after workouts, you may have too much lactic acid built up.
 Lactic acid naturally builds up in muscles during difficult workouts and this leads to soreness.
-While some soreness can be nice (it’s great to know your workout was effective!), it can also lead to problems moving the next day!
+While some soreness can be nice, knowing you’ve done a tough workout, it can also lead to problems moving the next day!

 Magnesium also helps regulate cardiorespiratory functions and your metabolism.
 This means magnesium can help your performance in both aerobic and anaerobic workouts.